-In the early 1960's (1962), the department of Didactics and Historical Pedagogics, at that time, appointed two lecturers to begin teaching and training student teachers in certain school subject methods.
-Initially, one lecturer took care of human science subjects (languages included) and the other several natural science subjects.
-In each school subject method (mathematics), provisions were made for three theoretical lectures, a practicum and a few prescribed criticism-lessons (controlled critical lessons).
-In the final year, students also had received weekly lesson demonstrations, where lecturers and students presented to large groups of students (all languages) well-planned model examples of lesson evaluation, lesson analysis, lesson design and lesson criticism in sequence.
+In the early 1960's (1962), the department of Didactics and Historical Pedagogics, at that time, appoints two lecturers to begin teaching and training student teachers in certain school subject methods.
+Initially, one lecturer takes care of human science subjects (languages included), and the other, several natural science subjects.
+In each school subject method (mathematics), provisions are made for three theoretical lectures, a practicum, and a few prescribed criticism-lessons (controlled critical lessons).
+In the final year, students also receive weekly lesson demonstrations, where lecturers and students present to large groups of students (all languages) well-planned model examples of lesson evaluation, lesson analysis, lesson design, and lesson criticism in sequence.

-Because, at this time, there did not yet exist in the faculty a full-fledged pedagogics and, especially, not a clear didactic pedagogics (grounding, terrain, categorical structure, lesson structure, etc.), the lecturers in subject methods largely were referred to subject science insights (mathematical methods), school experiences and, especially, some principles borrowed from the psychology of learning and thinking.
+Because, at this time, in the faculty, there is not yet a full-fledged pedagogics and, especially not a clear didactic pedagogics (grounding, terrain, categorical structure, lesson structure, etc.), the lecturers in subject methods largely are referred to subject science insights (mathematical methods), school experiences and, especially some principles borrowed from the psychology of learning and thinking.
 Here, concepts such as activity teaching, group and project work, object teaching, differentiation, individualization, principles of creativity, local folklore teaching, etc. are mentioned.
-In addition, the courses included such themes as curriculum compilation and interpretation, writing down essentials and board schemes, tests and memoranda, the subject teacher, the nature of the subject as well as the readiness and ability of the pupils.
+In addition, the courses include such themes as curriculum compilation and interpretation, writing down essentials and board schemes, tests and memoranda, the subject teacher, the nature of the subject, as well as the readiness and ability of the pupils.

-There was explicit attention given to offering critical-lessons (models) in which a distinction is made between general (educational) and particular (subject contents) aims, planning the course of a lesson following a fixed sequence (learning steps) and the use of suitable aids.
-Because certain principles were preferred above others in particular subject areas, specific methods were worked out and repeated.
-Thus, there was a fixed scheme for the natural sciences (the scientific method), narration in history, problem posing methods in mathematics and formal drill lessons in grammar.
+There is explicit attention given to offering critical-lessons (models), in which a distinction is made between general (educational) and particular (subject contents) aims, planning the course of a lesson following a fixed sequence (learning steps), and the use of suitable aids.
+Because certain principles are preferred above others in particular subject areas, specific methods sre worked out and repeated.
+Thus, there is a fixed scheme for the natural sciences (the scientific method), narration in history, problem posing methods in mathematics, and formal drill lessons in grammar.

-To summarize everything, for dessert, there usually was a search for aspects of the school subject which clearly lends itself to the general "forming" of a child (formative quality, formal values of certain school subjects), as well as for aims such as cultural, social, ethical, esthetic, religious and utilitarian values.
+To summarize everything, for dessert, there usually is a search for aspects of the school subject which clearly lends itself to the general "forming" of a child (formative quality, formal values of certain school subjects), as well as for aims, such as cultural, social, ethical, esthetic, religious, and utilitarian values.

-Because of the extent, lack of a basic structure and generality of the aims, it was very difficult for the lecturers to offer meaningful courses.
-Usually there was only a focus on specific points and they were executed in practice (criticism-lessons).
+Because of the extent, lack of a basic structure, and generality of the aims, it is very difficult for the lecturers to offer meaningful courses.
+Usually, there is only a focus on specific points, and they are executed in practice (criticism-lessons).

-Because it was not possible to treat the total field of subject didactics as it is known today, the main focus was on the relation between didactic pedagogics and subject didactics.
+Because it is not possible to treat the total field of subject didactics as it is known today, the focus is on the relation between didactic pedagogics and subject didactics.